aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/customizing-email-headers/managing-x-headers-in-email-messages/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Add Headers: Managing X-Headers in Email with Aspose.Email
+# How to Save Email EML and Add Headers – Managing X‑Headers with Aspose.Email

 ## Introduction

-In modern email communication, **how to add headers** correctly can make a big difference in routing, tracking, and extending message functionality.
-This tutorial shows you **how to add headers**—specifically X‑Headers—to email messages using Aspose.Email for Java, and explains why setting a **custom email header** is valuable for developers building robust mail workflows.
+If you need to **save email EML** files while attaching custom metadata, you’re in the right place.
+In this tutorial we’ll walk through adding X‑Headers to a message, persisting the email as an EML file, and then sending it via SMTP.
+You’ll also see how to **extract custom header** values from received mail and why setting email metadata can simplify downstream processing in Java applications.

 ## Quick Answers
 - **What is the primary purpose of X‑Headers?** To store custom metadata that isn’t covered by standard RFC headers.